-DESCRIPTION OF JOB: REVISION DATE: JSA CREATED ON: PAGE:

-Excavating contaminated soil cavating contaminated soil 11 /2020 2/10/2005 1 of 5

-÷ ·

-MINIMUM REQUIRED PERSON

-REFLECTIVE VEST YING RESPIRATO

-CUT RESISTANT GLOVE LEVEL: 3 AIR RESPIRATOR

-SAFETY TOED BOOTS ☐ IMPACT RESISTANT GLOVE LEVEL: 3 ☐ CHEMICAL RESISTANT GLOVE: OTHER:

-GAPETT GLASSES

-REQUIRED TOOLS / EQ

-DRINKING WATER OTHER:

-OTHER:

-☑ TRAFFIC CONTROL DEVICES OTHER:

-LOCKOUT/TAGOUT EQUIPMENT OTHER: OTHER:

-STOP WORK

-Atlas and Subcontractor employees must stop work and contact off-site senior personnel when a change in condition, process, or job phase develops on the project site that is not addressed by this JSA or within the project specific HASP.
+DESCRIPTION OF JOB: REVISION DATE: JSA CREATED ON: PAGE: Excavating contaminated soil 11/3 /2020 2/10/2005 1 of 5 • MINIMUM REQUIRED PERSON AL PROTECTI IVE EQUIPMEN IT REFLECTIVE VEST AIR PURIF YING RESPIRATOR R: OTHER: CUT RESISTANT GLOVE LEVEL: 3 AIR RESPIRATOR X SAFETY TOED BOOTS RESISTANT □ FACE SHIELD REQUIRED TOOLS / EQ DUIPMENT / SI UPPLIES OTHER: TRAFFIC CONTROL DEVICES OTHER: LOCKOUT/TAGOUT EQUIPMENT OTHER: OTHER: STOP WORK Atlas and Subcontractor employees must stop work and contact off-site senior personnel when a change in condition, process, or job phase develops on the project site that is not addressed by this JSA or within the project specific HASP.
 The JSA should be modified with new steps, hazards, and safe procedures agreed upon by all Atlas and Subcontractor employees at the project site and approved by off-site senior personnel.
-Documentation of the modification and rev by all affected personnel must take place. fe procedures

-1) JOB STEPS 2) POTENTIAL HAZARDOUS CO UNSAFE PRACTICES 3) SAFE PR OCEDURES and PREVENTA TIVE MEASURES

-Entering/Exiting excavator • Falls manufact in and out points of o Set park bi leaving th Always ma or out of t urface of the equipment and u urer's designed hand and foot t of the cab of the equipment u contact. rake, turn equipment off, and le e equipment intain three points of contactin he equipment. p off the equipment. holds to climb sing three ock controls before

-Moving excavator Co-workers, contact with pede estrian Only approvide the safe to appr rate the machine while pedest are in the swing radius of the and use a spotter. ees must wear a high visibility indicated that it is rians or excavation arm.

-Non-Essential (unauthorized p personnel) Establish a in adequate work zone. ntry of all non-essential (unau
+Documentation of the modification and revie by all affected personnel must take place. velops on the fe procedures dification and review 1) JOB STEPS 2) POTENTIAL HAZARDOUS CO UNSAFE PRACTICES ONDITIONS / S 3) SAFE PR OCEDURES and PREVENTA TIVE MEASURES Entering/Exiting excavator • Falls Face the semanufaction in and out points of or Set park be leaving th Always ma or out of t Never jum urface of the equipment and u urer's designed hand and foot t of the cab of the equipment u contact. rake, turn equipment off, and lo e equipment intain three points of contacting he equipment. p off the equipment. se the holds to climb sing three ock controls before g when climbing in Moving excavator Co-workers, contact with pede estrian Use mirror Only approved the safe to app Do not ope employees Stay alert a All employee s to watch for people. bach the equipment after the opeir hand from the control and broach.
+The machine while pedest are in the swing radius of the and use a spotter. bees must wear a high visibility perator has indicated that it is rians or excavation arm. traffic vest.
+Non-Essential (unauthorized p personnel) Establish a Minimize e into the wo In adequate work zone. ntry of all non-essential (unaut rk zone. thorized personnel)